Skip to Content

 image-20240721-071910.png

-1. Navigate to Administrator > Kubernetes > K8s Access Control > Roles menu.
+1. Navigate to the Administrator > Kubernetes > K8s Access Control > Roles menu.

-2. Click on the target Role row from the Roles list to move to the detailed page.
+2. Click on the target Role row in the Roles list to go to the details page.

-3. In the Policies tab, click the Unassign button exposed in the column bar when checking the select all or individual selection box.
+3. In the Policies tab, check the select-all or individual selection checkboxes, then click the Unassign button that appears in the column bar.

-4. When clicking the Unassign button in the confirmation window, the selected items are unassigned and disappear from the list.
+1. When you click the Unassign button in the confirmation dialog, the selected items are unassigned and removed from the list.

-5. (Clicking the Cancel button only closes the confirmation window.)
+2. (Clicking the Cancel button only closes the confirmation dialog.)

-When unassigning a Policy, all access permissions that were granted to users and groups through that policy are revoked.
+When a Policy is unassigned, all access permissions that were granted to users and groups through that policy will be revoked.

 Last updated on